micooeyll/Java-OOP-Learning/README.md

 # Student Class – Java OOP

-This project was created to practice basic concepts of Object Oriented Programming (OOP) in Java.
+These projects were created to practice basic concepts of Object Oriented Programming (OOP) in Java.

 ## Purpose